frankharkins/squeaky/README.md

 Squeaky removes unwanted changes to your notebooks to make your Git diffs cleaner.
-Tools like [nbdime](https://nbdime.readthedocs.io/en/latest/) and [ReviewNB](https://www.reviewnb.com/) are awesome, but are one extra program to install and learn.
-Instead, Squeaky makes notebook diffs more manageable with standard Git tools.
+Tools like [nbdime](https://nbdime.readthedocs.io/en/latest/) and [ReviewNB](https://www.reviewnb.com/) are awesome, but can be clunky and difficult to learn.
+Instead, Squeaky makes it easier to manage notebook diffs with standard Git tools.

 ## Usage